AndroidPillars/Dart/DartInDetail.md

 - __Type Inference__ which allows us to declare a variable without explicitly mentioning the data type.
 - __String Concatenation__ is used to combine Multiple Strings.
-- __String Interpolation__ is a method of concatenating, formatting, and manipulating strings.
+- __String Interpolation__ is a method of concatenating, formatting, and manipulating strings (i.e.) Used to replace a Variables actual value with in a String.

 ```ruby
 void main() {